Premier's ANZAC Spirit School Prize

 · Darwin

 The Virtual War Memorial Australia is a valuable resource for students entering the competition.
-In 2022, 15 of the 20 winning entries included the VWMA in the bibliographies and 77% of all the entries submitted for judging included the VWMA in their bibliographies.
-The VWMA is here to offer assistance, please contact us.
+In 2023, all 20 of the winning entries included the VWMA in the bibliographies and 94% of all the entries submitted for judging listed the VWMA in their bibliographies.

 View Past Entries